Infrequently Noted

 Privacy isn't just about collection, it's about correlation across time.
 Adtech can and will migrate to the server-side, meaning publishers will become active participants in tracking, funneling data back to ad networks directly from their own logs.
 Targeting pipelines will still work, with the largest adtech vendors consolidating market share in the process.

 This is why "give us your email address for 30% discount" popups and account signup forms are suddenly everywhere.
 Email addresses are stable, long-lived reidentifiers.
 Overt mechanisms like this are already replacing third-party cookies.
-Make no mistake: post-removal, tracking will continue for long as reidentification has perceived positive economic value.
+Make no mistake: post-removal, tracking will continue for as long as reidentification has perceived positive economic value.
 The only way to change that equation is legislation; anything else is a band-aid.

 Pulling tracking out of the shadows is good, but a limited and contingent good.
 Users have a terrible time recognising and mitigating risk on the multi-month time-scales where privacy invasions play out.
 There's virtually no way to control or predict where collected data will end up in most jurisdictions, and long-term collection gets cheaper by the day.